AlexJelani/devscops-homelab/README.md

 -   **NGINX:** Acts as a web server and reverse proxy, routing incoming traffic to the appropriate service.
 -   **Docker:** Provides containerization capabilities.
--   **Containerized Web Application (PyGoat):** A sample application running in a Docker container for testing and scanning.
+-   **Containerized Web Application (Juice Shop):** An intentionally insecure web application for security training, running in a Docker container for testing and scanning.
 -   **Prometheus:** Collects and monitors system and application metrics.
 -   **Grafana:** Provides visual dashboards for observing metrics and logs.
 -   **Node Exporter:** Collects host-level metrics for Prometheus.